Brisbane Airport: New parallel runway

-In 2020, construction of a new runway was completed.
+In May 2020, construction of a new runway was completed.
 Its first flight was operated by Virgin Australia, flight VA781 to Cairns, on 12 July 2020.

 Terminals

 Brisbane Airport has two passenger terminals.

 International terminal

 The international terminal was built in 1995 and has 14 bays with aerobridges, four of these are capable of handling A380s.
 There are also four layover bays.
 The terminal has four levels: level 1 houses most airline offices and baggage handlers, level 2 handles arrivals, level 3 houses the departure lounge (airside) and other offices (landside), and level 4 houses departure check-in.

-The airport contains an Emirates lounge, the first outside Dubai that has direct access to the A380 aerobridges, and also has Air New Zealand, Qantas, Singapore Airlines, Swissport and Plaza Premium lounges.
+The airport contains an Emirates lounge, the first outside Dubai that has direct access to the A380 aerobridges, and also has Air New Zealand, Qantas, Singapore Airlines, Aspire and Plaza Premium lounges.

 There is also a five-storey long term carpark and a smaller short term carpark in close proximity to the terminal.

 The international terminal redevelopment began in February 2014.
-The A$45 million redevelopment is designed by Brisbane architectural practices Richards and Spence and Arkhefield.
+The $45 million redevelopment is designed by Brisbane architectural practices Richards and Spence and Arkhefield.
 Queensland artists, Sebastian Moody and Mirdidingkingathi Juwarnda Sally Gabori, were commissioned for the artworks.